FIameCaster/prism-code-editor/readme.md

 Feature requests, bug reports, optimizations and potentially new themes and extensions are all welcome.

-To test your changes during development, start the dev server:
+To test your changes during development, install dependencies:

     cd package
+    pnpm install

+And run the development server:

     pnpm run dev